SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 In the following exercises we guide you how to build a docker file for your MNIST repository that will make the training and prediction a self contained application.
 Please make sure that you somewhat understand each step and do not just copy of the exercise.
-Also note that you probably need to execute the exercise from a elevated terminal e.g. with administrative privilege.
+Also note that you probably need to execute the exercise from an elevated terminal e.g. with administrative privilege.

 The exercises today are only an introduction to docker and some of the steps are going to be unoptimized from a